 I think, with all these features and with labeling it might even have been possible to make the cartogram work well on its own (without the linked views in my visualisation).
 But – without having any research to prove it (hint, hint, geoviz researchers) – I find the additional, undistorted map and the bar chart provide better context and allow for an improved appreciation of the cartogram.

 Lastly, on hovering over a map or cartogram object with the mouse pointer, the respective entity is highlighted subtlely using a slightly more saturated green/purple fill, in addition to changing its outline colour.

 With this glimpse into my conceptual considerations about producing this particular visualization I conclude my first blogpost on the topic.
-In a second post (which I have yet to write), I will give the technical specifics of my approach so that you will be able to produce your own cartogram.
-Stay tuned – via Twitter, RSS or email subscription (see top-right)!
+In a second post, I give the technical specifics of my approach so that you will be able to produce your own cartogram!